jmegias/gpt3-vc/README.md

-# VC Impersonator App 🔍
+# VC Oracle App 🔍

 This is a standalone REACT app that uses GPT3 to impersonate a venture capitalist and answer questions from founders on a variety of topics, including key business model metrics and pitching.